Virtual classes for the working mathematician: Gluing obstruction bundles

-\begin{construction} \cite{BerFan} Given a perfect obstruction theory $E^\bullet_X$ on a DM stack $X$, we may define its virtual class by means of
+\begin{construction}[\cite{BerFan}] Given a perfect obstruction theory $E^\bullet_X$ on a DM stack $X$, we may define its virtual class by means of

-\end{construction} \begin{remark} Unlike Construction \ref{naive}, the construction in \cite{BerFan} only requires local embeddings in a smooth stack.
-This is a major advantage over Construction \ref{naive}, as global embeddings in smooth stacks are sometimes unavailable.
-However, Construction \ref{bfgen} is in general impractical for computational purposes.
-For this reason, in this note we will mainly work with the more na\"ive Construction \ref{naive}. \end{remark} \begin{remark} Construction \ref{bfgen} may be generalised to any morphism of DM type $f\colon X\to Y$ between algebraic stacks.
-The relative intrinsic normal cone may locally be constructed as follows: choose a chart $U$ for $X$, embedded in a space $V$ smooth over $Y$ (e.g. embed $U$ in a smooth $M$ and take $V=Y\times M$), then $\mathfrak C_{X/Y}|_U=[C_{U/V}/T_{V/Y}|_U]$.
-This leads to the definition of virtual pull-back \cite{vir-pull}:
+\end{construction} \begin{Remark} Unlike Construction~\ref{naive}, the construction in~\cite{BerFan} only requires local embeddings in a smooth stack.
+This is a major advantage over Construction~\ref{naive}, as global embeddings in smooth stacks are sometimes unavailable.
+However, Construction~\ref{bfgen} is in general impractical for computational purposes.
+For this reason, in this note we will mainly work with the more na\"ive Construction~\ref{naive}. \end{Remark} \begin{Remark} Construction \ref{bfgen} may be generalised to any morphism of DM type $f\colon X\to Y$ between algebraic stacks.
+The relative intrinsic normal cone may locally be constructed as follows: choose a~chart~$U$ for $X$, embedded in a space $V$ smooth over $Y$ (e.g., embed $U$ in a~smooth~$M$ and take $V=Y\times M$), then $\mathfrak C_{X/Y}|_U=[C_{U/V}/T_{V/Y}|_U]$.
+This leads to the definition of virtual pull-back~\cite{vir-pull}

-It naturally endows $X$ with a virtual class whenever $Y$ is pure-dimensional. \end{remark}
+It naturally endows $X$ with a virtual class whenever $Y$ is pure-dimensional. \end{Remark}

-\begin{remark} We are usually interested in finding obstruction theories for moduli functors.
+\begin{Remark} We are usually interested in finding obstruction theories for moduli functors.
 In many cases obstruction theories are available from deformation theory.
-More precisely, consider the DM stack $X^F$ representing a certain moduli functor $F$.
-In this case, the study of the deformation theory of $F$ always gives a local tangent-obstruction theory, i.e. the Kuranishi map:
+More precisely, consider the DM stack~$X^F$ representing a certain moduli functor~$F$.
+In this case, the study of the deformation theory of $F$ always gives a local tangent-obstruction theory, i.e., the Kuranishi map:

-A perfect obstruction theory is usually given considering a global version of this picture, see the examples in \cite{Ber}.
-Similar constructions can be done for other moduli spaces (quasimap spaces \cite{CF-K-M}, certain moduli spaces of sheaves \cite{thomas} or stable pairs on Calabi-Yau 3-folds \cite{pan-thomas}).
-See \cite{rt} for an overview. \end{remark}
+A perfect obstruction theory is usually given considering a global version of this picture, see the examples in~\cite{Ber}.
+Similar constructions can be done for other moduli spaces (quasimap spaces~\cite{CF-K-M}, certain moduli spaces of sheaves~\cite{thomas} or stable pairs on Calabi--Yau 3-folds~\cite{pan-thomas}).
+See~\cite{rt} for an overview. \end{Remark}